Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 all is dust

-I would be very surprised if this wasn’t in the deck.
-It’s a very powerful card and is often a one-sided board wipe.
-Furthermore, since it has the Eldrazi sub-type you’ll be able to reduce the cost pretty easily.
-At around $7, this will probably be one of the reprints that contribute some value to the deck.
+I would be shocked if this weren’t in the deck.
+It’s a mighty card and is often a one-sided board wipe.
+Furthermore, since it has the Eldrazi sub-type, you can reduce the cost quickly.
+Around $7, this will probably be one of the reprints contributing some value to the deck.

 Ratchet Bomb